-I’ll scare you right away just for fun, here are all the Apps in our workspace.
-2–3 of them are legacy, but we do use almost all of the Apps:
+I’ll scare you right away just for fun, here are all the Spaces in our workspace.
+2–3 of them are legacy, but we do use almost all of the Spaces:

 I will not cover all the processes but focus on the most important.
-These Apps are accessible to all team members.
+These Spaces are accessible to all team members.

-We use a basic OKR app with Objectives and Key Results.
+We use a basic OKR space with Objectives and Key Results.
 However, we connect Ideas & Features to the Objectives to see what we really do to make it happen.

 First, we define the main strategic theme for a couple of months.
 Our current Objective is to release Fibery for Product Companies and find a market fit.
 To start this thing, we did marketing research and wrote a couple of analytical documents, all of them are attached to this Objective.
 Also, you can see the Key Results table and Features Roadmap below: